 Complex care at home: What it is and who qualifies

-People who receive complex care live with substantial, ongoing health needs.
-These may arise from long-term disabilities, chronic illnesses, neurological conditions, or injuries requiring daily specialist support.
-Complex care is sometimes referred to as long-term care or continuing care.
-It can be delivered in various settings, most commonly in a person’s own home.
+People who receive complex care live with substantial, ongoing health needs – whether arising from a long-term disability, chronic illnesses, neurological condition, or injuries requiring daily specialist support.
+Complex care is sometimes called continuing care or long-term care, and is most commonly delivered at home.

 Close-up of two elderly people holding hands on a table, symbolising comfort, care, and emotional support in dementia care.